bwsw/sj-platform/SJDocs/source/SJ_Simulators.rst

  :header: "Argument", "Type", "Description"
  :widths: 25, 25, 50

- "executor", "OutputStreamingExecutor[IT]", "Implementation of :ref:`output-module` under testing" "outputRequestBuilder", "OutputRequestBuilder[OT] (see :ref:`Output_Request_Builder`)", "Builder of requests for output service"
+ "executor", "OutputStreamingExecutor[IT]", "Implementation of the `output module <http://streamjuggler.readthedocs.io/en/develop/SJ_Modules.html#output-module>`_ under testing"
+ "outputRequestBuilder", "OutputRequestBuilder[OT] (see :ref:`Output_Request_Builder`)", "Builder of requests for output service"
  "manager", "OutputEnvironmentManager", "Instance of the OutputEnvironmentManager used by Executor"